 This activity is supported by educational grants and/or in kind product donations from

-As a result of this activity, the participant should be better able to:
+Educational Objectives: After completing this activity, the participant should be better able to:

-- Describe the anatomy of the face in terms of volume loss and structural changes in multiple tissue layers
+- Describe the anatomy of the face in terms of volume loss and structural changes in multiple tissue layers.

-- Identify the functional aspect of facial muscles including surface landmarks
+- Identify the functional aspect of facial muscles including surface landmarks.

-- Assess a patient’s candidacy for facial rejuvenation with neurotoxin and dermal fillers
+- Assess a patient’s candidacy for facial rejuvenation with neurotoxin and dermal fillers.

-- Differentiate among dermal filler agents
+- Differentiate among dermal filler agents.

-- Distinguish between sensory and nerve anatomy
+- Distinguish between sensory and nerve anatomy.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-This CE activity provides 2.5 contact hours of continuing nursing education.
+This CE activity provides 3.5 contact hours of continuing nursing education.

-Provider approved by the California Board of Registered Nursing, Provider Number 12299, for 2.5 contact hours.
+Provider approved by the California Board of Registered Nursing, Provider Number 12299, for 3.5 contact hours.